aaronjeline/podlators/README.md

 to *roff source output, suitable for man pages, or plain text.
 It also includes several subclasses of Pod::Text for formatted output to terminals with various capabilities.
-It is the source package for the Pod::Man and Pod::Text modules included with Perl.
+It is the source package for the Pod::Man and Pod::Text modules included with Perl.*
+This is a slightly modified package which supports the build api

 ## Description